Emilurenius/textAdventure/wikiFiles/taDocumentation.md

 ```

 This command will load a room with the name mainRoom.

+When a room is loaded, all commands defined under "roomCommands" in the JSON file, will be executable after the player is prompted for a response.

 To load another room later, simply just write the same command with the name of the new room.